graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 * Targets a FIELD_DEFINITION or ENUM_VALUE.
 * Marks the field or enum value as deprecated and attaches the provided deprecation reason
-* The directive is executed once per field and enum value its applied to when the schema is created.
+* The directive is executed once per field definition and enum value its applied to when the schema is created.

 ### Applying Type System Directives

 #### Using the `[ApplyDirective]` attribute

-If you have access to the source code of a given type and want to apply a directive to it directly use the `[ApplyDirective]` attribute:
+If you have access to the source code of a given type you can use the `[ApplyDirective]` attribute:

 <div class="sideBySideCode hljs">
 <div>